jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 The *principle of implicit measurement* says that any qubits which have not been measured at the end of the computation may be assumed to be measured.

 In other words, measuring these qubits has no effect on the probability distribution for measurement of the other qubits.
 Consequently, they can be ignored and there is no need to measure them.
-This is related to remark made earlier, that the order of measuring qubits make no difference to the probability distribution of outcomes.
+This is related to remark made earlier, that the order of measuring qubits makes no difference to the probability distribution of outcomes.

 For an example, see the section on [Exploring the Teleportation Example](#exploring-the-teleportation-example).